askomics/flaskomics/docs/query.md

     You can **Reverse** the relation (Entity B *Included_in* Entity A instead of the opposite) from the interface.

 !!!
 Warning
-    *Included_in* queries are **ressource-intensive**, especially if you have a lot of entities.
+    *Included_in* queries are **ressource-intensive**, especially if you have a lot of instances for each entity.

 ## Filtering displayed relations

 If there are too many related entities displayed, it can be difficult to select the entity you wish to link to.
 It is possible to filter the displayed relations on either the name of the entity, or the name of the link.
 Simply type out the name you want to filter in either the "Filter links" or the "Filter nodes" fields on the top of the graph.

 ![Filtering displayed relations](img/filters.png){: .center}

 ## Removing instanciated relations

-At any point, you can remove an instanciated node (and any node linked to it), by selecting the node you wish to remove, and using the **Remove Node** button at the top of the interface.
+At any point, you can remove an instanciated node **(and any node linked to it)**, by selecting the node you wish to remove, and using the **Remove Node** button at the top of the interface.

 # MINUS and UNION subqueries